Efficient Multi-Template Learning for Structured Prediction: Multiple Template Learning

+\end{small} where $\mu$ is the Lagrangian multipliers, each of which corresponds to one constraint in (\ref{op:qcqp-dual}).
+Together with the sparsity of $\alpha$ and the sparsity of $\mu$, the primal variable $\mathbf{w}$ is sparse and so the recovery of $\mathbf{w}$ is also fast.
+The algorithm stops if no constraint is found with the desired precision or the maximum number of iterations is reached.

+As will be shown in Section~\ref{sec:converge}, when $\Omega(\textbf{w})=\frac{1}{2} \big( \sum_{j=1}^m \|\textbf{w}_j\|\big)^2$, Algorithm~\ref{algo:smkl} can converge to an $\epsilon$-optimality in a finite number of iterations.
 Empirically, the number of iteration $s$ needed for Algorithm \ref{algo:smkl} to reach $\epsilon$-optimal convergence is very small.
 Therefore, the QCQP problem in (\ref{op:qcqp-dual}) with $s+1$ variables and $m+1$ constraints can be solved efficiently by a QCQP toolbox, such as Mosek \cite{Andersen02}.
 Since Mosek simultaneously solves the primal and its dual form, the weights $\mu$ for each group of features can be obtained at the same time.
-Alternatively, one can apply other efficient MKL algorithms to solve (\ref{op:qcqp-dual}).
+Alternatively, one can apply other efficient MKL algorithms \cite{Xu09,Rakotomamonjy08,Sonnenburg06} to solve (\ref{op:qcqp-dual}) when a sophisticated QCQP solver is not available, but the solution may not be as accurate as that of Mosek.